 Our success depends on our ability to attract new clients in a cost-effective manner.
 To expand our client base, we must appeal to and acquire clients who have historically used other means to purchase apparel, shoes, and accessories, such as traditional brick-and-mortar apparel retailers or the websites of our competitors.
 We also face competition for clients from other retailers who offer or plan to offer similar services as ours.
 We currently utilize both digital and offline channels to attract new visitors to our website or mobile app and subsequently convert them into clients.
-Our current marketing efforts include client referrals, affiliate programs, campaigns with celebrities and influencers, partnerships, display advertising, television, print, radio, video, content, direct mail, social media, email, mobile "push" communications, search engine optimization, and keyword search campaigns.
-The launch of Freestyle to new-to-Stitch Fix clients also opened up new marketing opportunities and channels with which we have less experience.
+At any given time, our advertising efforts may include, social media marketing, keyword search campaigns, affiliate programs, partnerships, campaigns with celebrities and influencers, display advertising, television, radio, video, content, direct mail, email, mobile "push" communications, SMS, and search engine optimization.
 Our marketing expenses have varied from period to period, and we expect this trend to continue as we evolve our marketing strategies and employ a disciplined approach to marketing spend.
 If we increase our marketing spend, we cannot be certain that these increases will yield more clients, achieve meaningful payback on our investments, or be cost effective.
 We may also adjust our marketing strategy or decrease spend within a period if we are not achieving the intended results or if we believe the return-on-investment is not favorable, which may result in faster or slower rates of active client growth in any given period.
 For instance, in the fourth quarter of fiscal year 2021, we did not spend as much on marketing as anticipated as we waited to launch Freestyle to new-to-Stitch Fix customers.
-In the first and second fiscal quarters of fiscal year 2022, we spent less on marketing because we were experiencing weaker-than-expected conversion of new clients and decided to pull back to focus on evolving the Freestyle offering and refining the client onboarding experience.
+In the first and second fiscal quarters of fiscal year 2022, we spent less on marketing because we were experiencing weakerthan-expected conversion of new clients and decided to pull back to focus on evolving the Freestyle offering and refining the client onboarding experience.
 This negatively impacted our ability to acquire new clients, and in turn, our net revenue in subsequent quarters of fiscal year 2022.
-We also experienced weakerthan-expected conversion of new clients in the second and third quarters of fiscal 2022 driven by onboarding challenges and lower site traffic, due in part to the ongoing effects of Apple's iOS privacy changes that require apps to get a user's opt-in permission before tracking or sharing the user's data across apps or websites owned by companies other than the app's owner.
+We also experienced weaker-than-expected conversion of new clients in the second and third quarters of fiscal 2022 driven by onboarding challenges and lower site traffic, due in part to the ongoing effects of Apple's iOS privacy changes that require apps to get a user's opt-in permission before tracking or sharing the user's data across apps or websites owned by companies other than the app's owner.